Please see chart to determine your eligibility for aid.

-The Office of Financial Aid (OFA), located in Rodman Hall, is here to help explore your loan options, as well as guide you through the loan application process.
+The Student Enrollment and Financial Services Office (SEFS), located in Rodman Hall, is here to help explore your loan options, as well as guide you through the loan application process.
 For more information on Stafford, Grad PLUS or Private loans please click on the links below.
-If you have any questions regarding your loan options, please call OFA at 216.397.4248.
+If you have any questions regarding your loan options, please call SEFS at 216.397.4248.

 In order to be eligible for a Federal Stafford Loan a student must apply for financial aid by completing the Free Application for Federal Student Aid (FAFSA).
 Once the FAFSA has been completed the OFA will mail an award letter to the student.
 Graduate students are typically awarded in June for the upcoming academic year.
-If the financial aid award letter includes a Federal Stafford Loan, the student should accept or decline the loan through BannerWeb within 14 days from the date on their award letter.
+If the financial aid award letter includes a Federal Stafford Loan, the student should accept or decline the loan through BannerWeb.

-As a new student loan borrower at JCU, you will need to complete a Federal Direct Loan Master Promissory Note as well as Direct Loan Entrance Counseling.
+If you are a student loan borrower at JCU, you will need to complete a Federal Direct Loan Master Promissory Note as well as Direct Loan Entrance Counseling.
 You may have completed both of these requirements at your previous institution, but you will need to complete them again in order to borrow at JCU and have these funds credit your student account.

 Applicants for the Grad PLUS loans are required to complete the Free Application for Federal Student Aid (FAFSA).
-They also must have applied for their maximum loan eligibility under the Federal Stafford Loan Program before applying for a Graduate/Professional PLUS loan.
+They also must have applied for their maximum annual loan eligibility under the Federal Stafford Loan Program before applying for a Graduate/Professional PLUS loan.
 Note: Even though it is called the Graduate PLUS Loan program, the loan is in the graduate student’s name (not their parents’ name).
 This loan is credit-based; therefore, borrowers must not have an adverse credit history in order to be approved for the Graduate PLUS loan.
 The interest rate on the Graduate PLUS loan is 7.00 percent for loans disbursed between 7/1/2017 and 6/30/2018.